SomeoneElseOSM/SomeoneElse-map/about.md

 * LA PRoW - English and Welsh local authority rights-of-way data, from rowmaps.com (where licence permits).
 See [this message](https://lists.openstreetmap.org/pipermail/talk-gb/2021-December/028217.html).
 * No vis paths - paths that aren't designated as England/Wales public rights of way that aren't particular visible or are particularly demanding.

+## Why is this map better than other maps made using OSM data?

+It handles a much larger proportion of the tags used in OSM [than other maps](https://taginfo.openstreetmap.org/projects).
+It groups similar objects together, so for example "shop=vehicle" will appear with the same icon as "shop-car".
+It does this via osm2pgsql and lua to customise the database for rendering, making queries easy to write.

+It uses a wider variety of icons than other maps, especially icons with a small modifier indicating a certain feature, such as a shop that sells zero-waste products.

+It shows features not normally shown on general-purpose map tiles, such as England and Wales rights of way and hiking and cycling routes.

+It uses geographical customisation so that (for example) a Welsh name will be shown in Welsh-speaking parts of Wales and an English name in English-speaking parts.

 ## Can I use this map?

 Yes, you're welcome to link to it.
-If you want to link to a specific area zoom in to wherever you are interested in and click "permalink" in the top right-hand corner, and just copy the contents of the URL bar.
+As you zoom in the URL changes, so the contents of the URL bar should always link to what you are seeing.

 ## Can I use these map tiles?